-Dead brothel owner wins election for Nevada legislative seat
+Pimp Dennis Hof wins Nevada legislative race after death

 He said an anti-brothel push and regulatory problems he faced this year were political retribution.

-The sprawling assembly district that touches both California and Utah and includes the Nevada National Security Site where nuclear weapons were once tested.
+Nevada’s 36th Assembly District has long been a Republican-held seat.
+The sprawling district touches both California and Utah and includes the Nevada National Security Site where nuclear weapons were once tested.

 For AP’s complete coverage of the U.S. midterm elections: http://apne.ws/APPolitics